Captain Video and His Video Rangers: Overview

 Captain Video eventually had the use of three spaceships.
 In the first ship, the X-9 (later replaced briefly by the X-10), the crew at takeoff lay upon tilted bunk beds on their elbows, a posture based upon space travel theories of the time.
 Later, the V-2 rocket-like ship named "Galaxy" had an aircraft-style cockpit with reclining seats.
 The Captain's final spacecraft, after early 1953, was the "Galaxy II".

 The other space adventure series of the period were Tom Corbett, Space Cadet (initially CBS, then ABC, then DuMont), also broadcast live from New York City, and Space Patrol (ABC), broadcast live from Los Angeles.
 There were some plot similarities among the three.
 At times, for example, Space Patrol seemed to be doing a West Coast recreation of Captain Video's latest adventure.

-Al Hodge, who had portrayed the role of Britt Reid, the Green Hornet, on radio, is the Captain Video most original viewers of the series remember (1950–1955) even though the original Captain Video was played by Richard Coogan, who played the role for 17 months.
+Al Hodge, who had portrayed the role of Britt Reid, the Green Hornet, on radio, is the Captain Video actor that most original viewers of the series remember (1950–1955), even though the original Captain Video was played by Richard Coogan, who starred in the role for 17 months.
 Conversely, The Video Ranger was played during the entire run of the show by teenaged Don Hastings, who later became a longtime soap opera star on As the World Turns.

 During commercial breaks, DuMont aired special "Video Ranger messages".
 They ranged from public service spots on morality and civics to advertisements for Video Ranger merchandise.
 These messages consisted of a still title card reading "VIDEO RANGER Message" with the announcer reading the message in a voice-over, allowing sets to be reconfigured for the next scene while the message was read.

 Many premiums were offered by sponsors of the show, including space helmets – which received a boost when, as aforementioned, actor Art Carney's Ed Norton character wore one on an episode of The Honeymooners, secret code guns, flying saucer rings, decoder badges, photo-printing rings, and Viking rockets complete with launchers.
 A clip of in-show advertising can be seen on YouTube.